nicolls1/abstract-api-challenge/README.md

 # Abstract User Subscriptions

-An API for tracking use's billing subscriptions that they see and their current active plans.
+An API for tracking user's Api subscriptions and allows for different users to be on different subscriptions and plans.

 ## Overview

 A user's billing subscriptions are tracked through 4 models which are Api, Subscription, SubscriptionPlan, and UserSubscription.
 - **Api**: The Api model tracks the different Apis available on the platform.
 All users can read the different Apis but only admins can create.
 Users see their subscription plans on the detailed route `/apis/{id}/subscription_plans/`.
 - **Subscription**: A Subscription belongs to an Api and consists of many plans.
 Users get assigned to a Subscription when they signup.
 This is only available to admins and users do not know that different subscriptions with different plans exist.
-- **SubscriptionPlan**: A SubscriptionPlan is the different plans that belong to a subscription.
+- **SubscriptionPlan**: A SubscriptionPlan is one of many plans that belong to a subscription.
 It tracks the calls allowed and pricing for each plan.
+It is only available to admins.
 - **UserSubscription**: A UserSubscription tracks the current Subscription and the active SubscriptionPlan for a user.
 If a free tier exists in their Subscription, a user is automatically signed up to it.
+It is only available to admins.

 ## Common tasks